wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

     },
    </pre>

-   This output is from a database query to obtain a result returned.
+0. Review this output from a database query to obtain a result returned:

    <pre>
 class Tracks(Resource):